SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 ---

-### 2️⃣2️⃣ Categories with highest and lowest on-time delivery rates
+### 2️⃣2️⃣ Identify the categories with the highest and lowest on-time delivery rates over the past year.
+Show the on-time percentage for each category and filter out categories with fewer than 200 total orders.

 ```sql
 SELECT p.category,